Skip to content

 There are various costs involved in setting up a company, including the ASIC registration (currently $497) and the annual renewal (currently $243).

 There are various fees that apply to businesses needing certain licences, such as a liquor licence for an alcohol-related business.
+Additionally, costs can arise from setting up dedicated spaces like office phone booths for professional use.
+Proper planning and budgeting can help manage these expenses effectively.

 Liability